 - Unaccompanied children

 - AirSafe.com Family Air Travel Guide

 If you carry gifts, either in checked or carry-on baggage, remember that the TSA has to be able to inspect any package and may have to unwrap your gift to do so.
 You can partially unwrap them for easier access, ship wrapped gifts ahead of time, or wait until you arrive at your destination to wrap them.

-Flying with Holiday Food
+Flying with holiday food

-During the Thanksgiving and Christmas holidays, traveling with food is fairly common.
 You should be aware that some food items are banned from carry on baggage because they contain liquids or gels.
 While you can carry cakes, pastries, and pies with you in your carry on bag, but the following should either be in checked baggage or left at home: